hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

 )
 ```
 As you can see, there are different roles in the chat completion, the system, the user and the assistant, each one with it's own content.
 This is the base for the Chat Completion and even the base to create your own chatbot, this roles are simple to understand:
-1. The system: You will write direct instructions, sometimes the shorter and clearer is better, but if you have a long context for the AI to understand you need to be more specific (you'll see it in the demo)
+1. The system: You will write direct instructions, sometimes the shorter and clearer is better, but if you have a long context for the AI to understand you need to be more specific (you'll see it in the tutorial)
 2. The user: This will be your input text for the model to do something, it can be questions or even normal conversations, it depends on the context of the system as well, if you want the model to know everything about robotics and you ask something about chemistry or biotechnology it will output a message that it cannot process your request.
-3. The assistant: Here you can help the model to understand what you are going to do, this can also be a pre crafted bot response, take a look at the demo to understand this better.
+3. The assistant: Here you can help the model to understand what you are going to do, this can also be a pre crafted bot response, take a look at the tutorial to understand this better.

 ## Stretch Mobility with OpenAI
 !!! note
-    For your safety, put stretch in an open area when you try this demo.
+    For your safety, put stretch in an open area when you try this tutorial.

-For this demo, we are going to make Stretch move around writing what we want in the terminal, copy the next python code and paste it in your own folder, we are only going to use Stretch body and the OpenAI python library, if you haven't installed it yet don't worry, follow [this link](https://platform.openai.com/docs/quickstart/developer-quickstart) and read the quickstart guide, there you can create an OpenAI account and setup your API key as well, this is very important and it's only yours so be careful where you save it!
+For this tutorial, we are going to make Stretch move around, writing using natural language what we want to do in the terminal, copy the next python code and paste it in your own folder, we are only going to use Stretch body and the OpenAI python library, if you haven't installed it yet don't worry, follow [this link](https://platform.openai.com/docs/quickstart/developer-quickstart) and read the quickstart guide, there you can create an OpenAI account and setup your API key as well, this is important and it's only yours so be careful where you save it!
 To install the library just write down in your terminal:
 ```{.bash .shell-prompt}
 pip3 install --upgrade openai
 ```